6 Best Website Blockers for Mac for Productivity & Parental Control

 Cons

-Cisdem AppCrypt makes it very easy to add websites to the block list.
-Another great thing is that its General Schedule feature and Custom Schedule feature provide great flexibility.
-The password protection makes the blocking hard to bypass.
+Cisdem AppCrypt makes it very easy for you to add unwanted websites to the block list.
+Password protection makes the blocking difficult to bypass.
+The General Schedule and Custom Schedule features provide great flexibility.

-3. Click the lock icon in the menu bar.
-Choose Open Main Window.
+3. Click the lock icon in the menu bar, then choose Open Main Window.

 4. Enter the password to access the main window of AppCrypt.